US Stamps (before the Inverted Jenny)

 2021 SOLD for $ 1.48M by Robert A. Siegel

-In 1908 the US government released new packages for selling stamps through automated vending machines.
+In 1908 the US government authorized new packages for selling stamps through automated vending machines.
 The stamps were cut from the sheets in a single stripe of 20, in a row with top and low edges unperforated, or in a column with side edges unperforated.
 The coils were pasted together in rolls of 500 or 1,000 stamps.

 This new process was most effective than the rolls available from the previous year in the UK, where the coils were cut from fully perforated sheets and then trimmed.

 The very first application was on the Series of 1902 which were terminated at the end of 1908.
 The coil stamps of these variants had thus been made in a very short period.
 It was applied to three denominations only, 1c, 2c and 5c, excluding the eleven rarer values.
+Only 5 vending machines were homologated.

 The 2c vertical is the rarest in the Series of 1902.
 Only 4 rolls of 1,000 had been assembled.
 Four unused pairs are known.
 One of them was sold for $ 1.48M from an estimate of $ 600K by Robert A. Siegel on April 29, 2021, lot 299.
-Another one was sold for $ 800K from an estimate of $ 300K by Cherrystone on July 12, 2019, lot 169.
-Another is owned by the New York Public Library.

 This new process was most effective than the rolls available from the previous year in the UK, where the coils were cut from fully perforated sheets and then trimmed.

 The very first application was on the Series of 1902 which were terminated at the end of 1908.
 The coil stamps of these variants had thus been made in a very short period.
 It was applied to three denominations only, 1c, 2c and 5c, excluding the eleven rarer values.
+Only 5 vending machines were homologated.

 The 2c vertical is the rarest in the Series of 1902.
 Only 4 rolls of 1,000 had been assembled.
 Four unused pairs are known.
 One of them was sold for $ 1.48M from an estimate of $ 600K by Robert A. Siegel on April 29, 2021, lot 299.
-Another one was sold for $ 800K from an estimate of $ 300K by Cherrystone on July 12, 2019, lot 169.
-Another is owned by the New York Public Library.